hakavlad/tird/README.md

 - `tird` does not provide a password generator.
 - `tird` can only encrypt one file per iteration.
 Encryption of directories and multiple files is not supported.
 - `tird` does not fake file timestamps (atime, mtime, ctime).
-- `tird` encryption speed is not very fast: up to 180 MiB/s (in my tests).
+- `tird` encryption speed is not very fast (up to 180 MiB/s in my tests).

 ## Warnings